-Through CEPS WeB – Centre of Excellence on Policymaking Systems in the Western Balkans, TEN promotes the use of research as a basis for policy and decision making in the Western Balkans by providing evidence-based and high quality contributions to advance the existing policy processes.
+Through CEPS WeB – Centre of Excellence on Policymaking Systems in the Western Balkans, TEN promoted the use of research as a basis for policy and decision making in the Western Balkans by providing evidence-based and high-quality contributions to advance the existing policy processes.

 Policymaking in the Western Balkans is characterised by weak and unsystematic involvement of the CSOs, which is a consequence both of unfavourable legal and institutional framework in these countries and the lack of awareness and capacities by the CSOs to take part in this process.
 As a result, the quality of enacted legislation is bad and its enforcement weak.